epocti/CandidEditor/README.md

 ## Building
 (These instructions assume that you are new to the Haxe scene, so they may seem a little redundant for some.)

 Editor depends on the latest versions of OpenFL and Lime.
-Because OpenFL requires Lime itself, installing these dependencies is as simple as running `haxelib install openfl`.
-Afterwards, run `haxelib run lime setup` as well as `haxelib run openfl setup` to make sure the commandline tools as well as any extra dependencies for the two are installed.
+To install these, run `haxelib install openfl` and `haxelib install lime`.
+Afterwards, run `haxelib run lime setup` and `haxelib run openfl setup` to make sure the commandline tools as well as any extra dependencies for the two are installed.

 To build and run Editor from source, `cd` to the root of the project (where `project.xml` is located) and run the command that corresponds to your platform:
 * `lime test macos` - requires that you have Xcode installed